aandreyev/file_deduplicator/README.md

     ```

 5.  **Configure Environment Variables:**
-    Copy the `.env.example` file to `.env` and fill in your Supabase project details:
+    If you are not using Doppler, then you will need to copy the `.env.example` file to `.env` and fill in your Supabase project details:
     ```bash
     cp .env.example .env
     ```
     Edit `.env` and provide:
     *   `SUPABASE_URL`: Your Supabase project URL.
-    *   `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key (this is required for operations like updating and deleting data, and for the backfill and purge scripts).
+    *   `SUPABASE_KEY`: Your Supabase service role key (this is required for operations like updating and deleting data, and for the backfill and purge scripts).
     ```
-    Your Supabase secrets (`SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`) should be managed in the Doppler project you linked in step 3.
+    Your Supabase secrets (`SUPABASE_URL`, `SUPABASE_KEY`) should be managed in the Doppler project you linked in step 3.
 The Python scripts will automatically have access to these as environment variables when run via the Doppler CLI.

 ## Usage